What is cord blood?

 What happens if we need the stems cells?

-If your child or another family member requires your cord blood stem cells for transplant, your physician will contact our Transplant Coordinator and we will arrange the cord blood’s safe transportation.
-Insception Lifebank has extensive experience releasing cord blood units for transplantation both locally and internationally.
+If your child or another family member requires your cord blood or cord tissue for an approved use, your physician will contact our Release Manager and we will arrange the cord blood or cord tissue’s safe transportation.
+Insception Lifebank has extensive experience releasing cord blood units for clinical use both locally and internationally.

 Can I be assured of a successful transplant using my cord blood stem cells?